 The 1856 Project investigates the history of the African American experience on campus and in the surrounding community, analyzes documentation on The University of Maryland’s historical connections to U.S. slavery and its legacies, and publishes findings to campus stakeholders and the public with clearly defined reparative outcomes.
 The project is The University of Maryland’s chapter of Universities Studying Slavery (USS), a multi-institutional international consortium.

-Building on decades of leadership in advancing quantum science and technology, UMD is working to build an inclusive, regional quantum innovation ecosystem.
+The University of Maryland is a powerhouse of quantum discovery, and is building on decades of leadership in advancing quantum science and technology to create an inclusive, regional quantum innovation ecosystem.

 The Capital of Quantum

-The Institute for Robust Quantum Simulation, one of five NSF Quantum Leap Challenge Institutes nationwide, launched in 2022 as UMD’s eighth quantum research center.
-Others include the globally renowned Joint Quantum Institute, a longtime partnership with the National Institute of Standards and Technology.
+Others include the globally renowned Joint Quantum Institute, a longtime research partnership with the National Institute of Standards and Technology and the Laboratory for Physical Sciences.

-The university has invested $20 million to accelerate practical quantum computing and networking through the National Quantum Laboratory (Q-Lab) partnership with IonQ, a UMD spin-off that became the first publicly traded pure-play quantum computing company in 2021.
-Q-Lab’s physical space in UMD’s Discovery District will support research projects on high-energy physics, materials science, image processing, cybersecurity and computational fluid dynamics.
+The university has invested $20 million to accelerate practical quantum computing and networking through the National Quantum Laboratory (QLab) partnership with IonQ, a company partially founded on research conducted at UMD that became the first publicly traded pure-play quantum computing company in 2021.
+The QLab physical space opened in September, 2023 in UMD’s Discovery District, and supports projects exploring how quantum computers can help improve machine learning and AI, materials discovery, supply chain logistics, climate modeling, cybersecurity and more.

 UMD is also preparing the quantum workforce through an undergraduate quantum information specialization in computer science, training for local K-12 teachers, and summer programs for high school and middle school female and underrepresented minority students.

-Regionally, UMD leads the Mid-Atlantic Quantum Alliance of partners from government, industry, academia and nonprofits, and recently launched the Quantum Startup Foundry to help startups move emerging quantum technologies from the lab to commercial development.
+Regionally, UMD leads the Mid-Atlantic Quantum Alliance of partners from government, industry, academia and nonprofits.
+UMD’s Quantum Startup Foundry works with innovative startups to move emerging quantum technologies from the lab to commercial development.

 Invest in faculty, student, staff, alum, and partner capacity to take on grand challenges through multidisciplinary and engaged research and curricular innovations.